Skip to main content

 Introduction

-Sociable Unit Tests, also known as integrated unit tests, focus on testing a unit of work in conjunction with its real dependencies, but still mock the dependencies of those dependencies.
-This approach ensures that the interactions between a unit and its immediate collaborators are tested in a controlled environment, providing a broader scope of validation compared to solitary unit tests.
+Sociable unit tests focus on testing a component with its real dependencies while still controlling the dependencies of those dependencies.
+This approach ensures that you verify how components actually interact in a controlled environment, providing more realistic validation than solitary tests.

 Step-by-Step Example

 Continuing from our previous example with the UserService class, we'll now set up a sociable unit test.
-We'll expose the UserApi dependency to test real interactions while mocking the HttpService and Database dependencies.
+We'll use a real UserApi dependency while still mocking its dependencies (HttpService) and other dependencies of UserService (Database).

 Step 1: Define the Classes

-Here are the interfaces and classes we'll use in our example.
-Consider the UserService class as the unit under test, and we will expose the UserApi dependency.
+Here are the interfaces and classes we'll use in our example:

 types.ts